quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Note that both endpoints might disagree on whether two versions are compatible or not.
-For example, two versions could have been defined concurrently and then specified as compatible in a third document much later - in that scenario one endpoint might be aware of the compatibility document while the other may not.
+For example, two versions could have been defined concurrently and then specified as compatible in a third document much later -- in that scenario, one endpoint might be aware of the compatibility document, while the other may not.

 ## Compatible Version Negotiation {#compat-vn}